 This musical form got its name from a slang term dating back to 1860 that meant “energy” or “vitality”.
-Even though the term “jazz” became common during the 1910’s when musicians, including Freddie Keppard, Jelly Roll Morton, King Oliver and Kid Ory, exemplified the music style, it’s backbone comes from early music influences such as rural blues, ragtime, and marching bands free spirited improvisation.
-Following its early success, second-generation artist like cornetist and trumpeter, Louis Armstrong, clarinets and saxophonist, Sydney Bechet, and pianist Jelly Roll Morton, took Jazz to another level and introduced it around the world.
+Even though the term “jazz” became common during the early 1900s, when musicians like Freddie Keppard, Jelly Roll Morton, King Oliver and Kid Ory exemplified the music style, its backbone came from early influences, such as rural blues, ragtime and the free spirited improvisation of marching bands.
+Following its early success, second-generation artists such as cornetist and trumpeter Louis Armstrong, clarinetist and saxophonist Sidney Bechet, and pianist Jelly Roll Morton elevated Jazz to new heights and introduced it around the world.
 Women too, such as Bessie Smith, Billie Holiday, Ella Fitzgerald, Dinah Washington, Ethel Waters, Betty Carter, and Anita O’Day became musical icons for their jazz singing.

-Rhythm and blues, or R&B, is a WWII-birthed music genre that took root in the 1940s.
-It became known during the time jazz-based music had become popular – the period from the end of the First World War until the start of the 1929 Depression is known as the “Jazz Age”.
-Its dynamic synthesized traditional blues with various African American mainstream acts of the time.
-This musical genre, which now holds national global hits, became a cultural hit with path-breaking records by artists such as Fats Domino, Lloyd Price, Smiley Lewis, Professor Longhair, Irma Thomas, and Frankie Ford, among others.
-Experiencing new direction brought forward by 1970s artist like Dr. John and the Neville Brothers, R&B developed new qualities, and today, the style that contributed to the development of rock & roll is kept alive by New Orleans rap star Lil Wayne.
+Rhythm and Blues, or R&B, is a New Orleans music genre that took root in the 1940s during World War II.
+It took the dynamic music of the Jazz Age and incorporated traditional blues and various African-American mainstream acts of the time.
+It soon became a cultural phenomenon with groundbreaking records by artists such as Fats Domino, Lloyd Price, Smiley Lewis, Professor Longhair, Irma Thomas and Frankie Ford.
+The genre turned a new direction and developed new qualities with 1970s artists like Dr John and the Neville Brothers, and today, the style that contributed to the development of rock & roll is kept alive by artists including New Orleans rap star Lil Wayne.

-Bounce, a music genre defined by a tempo ranging from 95 to 105 beats per minute, heavy brass band beats, and Mardi Gracias Indian chants call-and-response routines, is a southern roots music manifestation connected to Louisiana’s hip-hop history.
-The genre, which traces back to 1991 when the efforts of rappers and DJs working in small nightclubs and block parties brought to life New Orleans’ own brand of hip-hop, popularized at a club called Ghost Town by MC T. Tucke, has gone on to become one of NOLA’s most exciting and influential musical trends in recent history.
-Bounce came to dominate the groove scene during the early 1990s with records like Juvenille’s “Do the Jubilee All,” and has been carried to present time by rappers such as Big Freedia, Sissy Nobby, and Vockah Redu.
+A music genre defined by a tempo ranging from 95 to 105 beats per minute, heavy brass band beats and Mardi Gras Indian call-and-response routines, Bounce is a southern roots manifestation of Louisiana’s hip-hop history.
+The relatively young genre that sprung from the efforts of rappers and DJs working in small nightclubs and block parties in the 1980s brought New Orleans’ own brand of hip-hop to life.
+It has since gone on to become one of NOLA’s most exciting and influential musical trends.
+Bounce came to dominate the groove scene during the early 1990s with records like Juvenile’s Do the Jubilee All, and has been carried to the present day by rappers like Big Freedia, Sissy Nobby and Vockah Redu.